 Select a Windows 7 operating system (most of PCs have a single OS installed on a single partition on hard drive), and select the admin or user account you'd like to reset the lost password, press Reset button at the bottom of the screen and you're off.

-The program will reset a password in your Windows 7 Lenovo computer instantly, so you don't leave the machine and go through the last step.
+The program will reset the password in your Windows 7 Lenovo computer instantly, so you don't leave the machine and go through the last step.

 You're done!
 We have one last thing to do before we are done.
-Go ahead and click the "Reboot" and reboot your machine.
-You have to pull out the disk from your Lenovo computer in case of boot from it again.
+Go ahead and click the Reboot and reboot your machine.
+You have to pull out the disk from your computer in case of boot from it again.

 The computer will boot from Windows normally.
 You can now login with that account without a password.

 Have a secure password to protect your Lenovo desktop & laptop against unauthorized access is necessary, so please set your account password to something that you would prefer.

-Please note that the Special version of this Windows 7 password cracker application even allows you to add a new account with admin rights, or delete an unwanted account.
+Please note that the Special version of this application even allows you to add a new account with admin rights, or delete an unwanted account.

 List of Lenovo Laptops & Desktops Supported